 - Is That Cute Kid Yours?: She occasionally gets mistaken for Katyusha's mother.

 - Meaningful Name: Pravda's best gunner shares a name with a long-ranged killing machine.

 - Nice Girl: Despite her stoic demeanor, she is shown to be very gentle and caring, and even somewhat playful, and she almost never gets angry.

-- Not So Above It All: Despite her serious and stoic demeanor, she enjoys fooling around with Katyusha in the bath.
+- Not So Above It All: Despite her serious and stoic demeanor, she enjoys fooling around with Katyusha.

 - The Quiet One: Rarely raises her voice, talks to Katyusha only to point things out (or snark at her) and to others only to make (sincerely) polite noises.

 - Servile Snarker: Katyushas second-in-command, and the only person who can tell Katyusha to wipe her face, point out her ulterior motives and make fun of her analogies and get away with it without getting yelled at.